70 Islands - 17 Inhabited

 During the summer months Club Members meet up on Tuesday and Thursday evenings and sometimes for longer trips at the weekend.
 Please CLICK HERE for futher details.

-Pool training takes place during the winter months in the swimming pool at Pickaquoy Sports Centre and the next round of sessions begins in February.
+Pool training takes place during the winter months in the swimming pool at Pickaquoy Sports Centre and the next round of sessions will begin in November.

 Please CLICK HERE for further information on pool training.